 Fast forward less than a decade to 2017 most of us are still not financially independent and you don’t have to strain to hear financial watchdogs once again sounding the credit alarm.
 Although the nature of the risk may be slightly different this time around (personal debt as opposed to credit default swaps) the tune is the same: we’re borrowing our way toward financial Armageddon.

 Take for example household debt in the UK.
-In March British consumers added £1.6 billion to the good ship Personal Debt, a 10.2% jump over last year’s already bloated numbers.
+In March British consumers added £1.6 billion to the good ship Personal Debt, a 10.2% jump over last year’s already bloated numbers and more people using debt solutions such as IVA’s for more information on this click here.
 In November 2016 that year on year increase was 10.9%, the highest since 2005 when the housing bubble was in full swing.
 If this were a new phenomenon it might not seem such a big deal.
 But coming at a time when the global economy still hasn’t fully recovered from the Great Recession it has more than a few experts trembling in their wingtips.
 Here’s why.

 The Dangers of Easy Money